 Anyone facing a criminal allegation needs to take their situation seriously.
 Whether this is a defendant’s first time in trouble with the law or they are looking to avoid being labelled as a repeat offender, the potential consequences for a criminal conviction can be harsh.

-At Berry Law Firm, our Omaha criminal lawyers could evaluate the strength of the prosecutor’s claim, identify a realistic goal, and develop a strategy designed to meet that goal.
+Our Omaha criminal lawyers could evaluate the strength of the prosecutor’s claim, identify a realistic goal, and develop a strategy designed to meet that goal.
 Once retained, our legal team could help negotiate a fair plea deal or make legal arguments to exclude evidence relevant to your case.
 Call Berry Law today to learn more about how we may be able to help you.